simpleroseinc/flocgen/README.md

 ## Pyomo Model
-The model is encoded in the [pyomo_floc.py](src/pyomo_floc.py) file, which contains a function that instantiates the model given data generated based on the user's input.
+The extensive-form model is encoded in the [ef.py](src/ef.py) file, which contains a function that instantiates the model given data generated based on the user's input.
+In a similar manner to the EF the models for the Benders Decomposition are implemented in [master.py](src/master.py) and [sub.py](src/sub.py).
+Both Benders methods ([benders.py](src/benders.py), [cb_benders.py](src/benders.py)) rely on the models implemented in `master.py` and `sub.py`.

 ## Generator
-The [pyomo_gen_floc.py](src/pyomo_gen_floc.py) script generates data based on user input and creates a dictionary that is passed to the model instantiation function in [pyomo_floc.py](src/pyomo_floc.py) to instantiate the model.
+The [gen_data.py](src/gen_data.py) script generates data based on user input and creates a dictionary that is passed to the model instantiation function in [ef.py](src/ef.py), [master.py](src/master.py), and [sub.py](src/sub.py) to instantiate the model.

 Users can select the state they would like to work in, the number of facilities to consider for supplying products to customers, and the number of cities where customers demanding the products are located.
-Additionally, users can choose the number of different demand scenarios to incorporate into the model.
+Additionally, users can choose the number of different demand scenarios and capacity constraints to incorporate into the model.
 Finally, they can specify the transportation costs and whether to scale or push the parameter values to IEEE representation limits.

 The generator will then pick the most populous cities in the state for facilities (data is obtained by parsing the [uscities.csv](data/uscities.csv) file).
 For example, if the user chooses 7 facilities, the 7 most populous cities will be selected as potential distribution facilities.
 The remaining cities will be considered for customer locations.
 For example, if the user decides to have 70 customer locations, the 8th to the 77th most populous cities will be picked as customer locations.

 Fixed costs for facilities are computed based on population: the more populated a city, the more expensive it is to open a facility.
 Variable costs, i.e., transportation costs, are computed based on the Haversine distance, which is then multiplied by the cost per distance input.